psychoinformatics-de/datalad-tabby/docs/source/specification.rst

 file extension.
 An imported sheet can always be in TSV-format, JSON-format, or a combination of both formats.

+Two additional import statements are supported:

+- ``@tabby-optional-single-<sheetname>``
+- ``@tabby-optional-many-<sheetname>``

+They work exactly as their non-optional counterparts.
+The only difference is that when a sheet imported in this way is not present, the import is skipped rather than causing an error.

 Defining context
 ================